Skip to Main Content

 To learn about art, you have to work with a variety of strategies.
 You can search by artist, title, subject, medium of the work, the style of the work, the period and place in which the work was made, or anything that the art itself references (could be another time or place).
 All of these strategies might not be relevant to your selected work of art and that's ok.

 I. Who made it?
 Search by the ARTIST'S NAME.
-Biographical information can be very helpful in understanding the context of the creation of the work.
+Biographical information can be very helpful in understanding the context of the creation of the work, especially if they are very famous.

 II.
 What does it look like?
 Search the STYLE of the piece.
 Identify in a general art history book what the characteristics of this style were.
 Search articles for that type of style, perhaps in conjunction with your artist's name or the subject of the work.

 IV.
 What is the work an image of or about?
 Search your SUBJECT from major general categories: portrait, nude, still life, landscape, religious, non-objective / abstract (no identifiable real thing), genre (scenes from everyday life) - IF APPLICABLE!
-Many decorative arts have no subject - a chair is a chair.
+Many arts have no subject - a chair is a chair, but it is furniture and will likely have things in common with other pieces of furniture in terms of how style and theme is expressed in that form.

 V. What's it made of?
 Search your MEDIUM starting with technique books and articles to learn about how your piece was made: oil, mixed-media, wood, acrylic, ink, types of photograph, what type/process of clay, etc.